totherik/dbrickashaw/README.md

 import producer from 'producer';

 producer.logger.on('log', ({ source, ts, tags, data }) => {
-	// Write the information to the logging appender/mechanism you choose.
+	// Write the information to the logging appender/mechanism the consumer chooses.
 });
 ```